shinokada/svelte-evil-icons/src/routes/+page.md

 ## Dark mode

-If you are using the dark mode on your website with Tailwind CSS, add your dark mode class to the `class` prop.
+If you are using the dark mode on your website with Tailwind CSS, EiArrowDown your dark mode class to the `class` prop.

 Let's use `dark` for the dark mode class as an example.